maruotto/Medical-Imaging/README.md

 Scripts are organized in the following way:
   - train.py, predict.py, roc.py and matrix.py work on a single fold.
-  - train.sh, predicts.sh, rocs.sh work on all the five folds.
+  - train.sh, predicts.sh, rocs.sh and matrixes.py work on all the five folds.

 The training folder contains utility files for the training phase.